 Smart Meter In Foreground Scaled

-Help with Energy Bills: Support Schemes, Discounts, and Advice in 2025
+Help with Energy Bills: Support Schemes, Grants and Advice in 2026

 Energy bills account for a significant chunk of household expenses, and for those on low incomes or claiming benefits, the burden is a heavy one – especially during the colder months when we use more energy.

-Inflation on basic living costs, and changes to tariffs and government support schemes will continue to impact families in 2025, who may face difficult choices between heating their homes and other essentials.
+In 2026, inflation on basic living costs, and changes to tariffs and government support schemes will continue to impact families who may face difficult choices between heating their homes and other essentials.

 Warm Home Discount Scheme